-MBA: AS-E, ASE1 and ASE2 (other locations) Material balance period: 1 July 2017 to 30 June 2022 (AS-E, ASE1) 2 November 2021 to 30 June 2022 (ASE2)
+MBA: AS-E, ASE1 and ASE2 (other locations)

+Material balance period: 1 July 2017 to 30 June 2022 (AS-E, ASE1)

+2 November 2021 to 30 June 2022 (ASE2)

 Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Physical Inventory Verification 20 October 2022 Lucas Heights "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
-13 January 2023 91(b) Statement of Conclusions (21 February 2023) MBA AS-E: The IAEA has concluded from its verification activities carried out at AS-E during the material balance period from 1 July 2017 to 30 June 2022, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material.
-MBA ASEI: The IAEA has concluded from its verification activities carried out at ASE1 during the material balance period from 1 July 2017 to 30 June 2022, and based on the information available to dat in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material. balance period fro to date in connect m 2 November 2021 ion with such activiti cation activities carried out at ASE2 du to 30 June 2022, and based on the info es, that all declared nuclear material h of the undeclared presence, production ormation available as been accounted
+13 January 2023 91(b) Statement of Conclusions (21 February 2023) balance period in connection w that there were material.
+MBA ASEI: The IAEA has a balance period in connection w from 1 July 2017 to 30 ith such activities, that no indications of the oncluded from its veri from 1 July 2017 to 30 ith such activities, tha fication activities carried out at AS-E du June 2022, and based on the information at all declared nuclear material has been undeclared presence, production or production fication activities carried out at ASE1 du June 2022, and based on the information at all declared nuclear material has been undeclared presence, production or production on available to date accounted for and cessing of nuclear uring the material on available to date accounted for and balance period to date in conn from 2 November 202 ection with such activi fication activities carried out at ASE2 du 1 to 30 June 2022, and based on the info ties, that all declared nuclear material h s of the undeclared presence, production ormation available has been accounted